ErnestTheBest/craigslist-cucumber-test/README.md

 # craigslist.org test suite
-A demo test suite for craigslist.org
+A demo test suite for craigslist.org using cucumber and webdriverIO

 ## Disclamer
 This setup requires **node 10.0.0+** to run